Program Dates: June 5 - August 11, 2023

 Housing is provided to the students free of charge in a dormitory room nearby the CfA.
 Travel from the student's university or home city to Boston is also provided.
-The stipend for the summer is $6000, and there will be an additional $500 meal allowance.
+The stipend for the summer is $6000 with an additional meal allowance.
 The student must be available for the entire 10 weeks of the program.
 Virtual internship options can be arranged if the student is unable to travel to Boston due to family or other reasons.
 Travel allowances are also provided to students to present their summer research at the Fall AGU meeting or the Winter AAS meeting.

 Located a short walk away from the main Harvard campus and the famous Harvard Square, CfA is close to restaurants, shopping, and museums.
 The abundance of public transportation makes travel around the Cambridge and Boston areas a snap.

 Intern and mentor funding provided primarily by the National Science Foundation with supplemental funding from NASA and the US Air Force Office of Scientific Research.